Tal Brody: Honors

 Brody became the first sportsman to be awarded the Israel Prize, Israel's highest civilian honor, in 1979.
 It was presented to him by Israeli President Yitzhak Navon, in recognition of his unique contribution to Israeli society and the State in the field of sports.
 The Israel Prize Committee noted that he was "an excellent athlete who set an outstanding example" for Israeli immigrants and absorption.

 During his basketball career, he was also twice named Israeli Basketball Player of the Year.
-Brody was given the honor of lighting the torch at the opening of the 1981 Maccabiah Games at Ramat Gan Stadium, in front of 45,000 fans and sportsmen from 54 countries.
 In 1988 he was voted the Israeli athlete who most influenced Israeli sports, in a poll by the Israeli newspaper Ma'ariv.
 In 1996, he was elected the University of Illinois "Man of the Year", in recognition of his sports and other accomplishments, and awarded the school's "I" Award for his achievements.

 In 2004, he was given the honor of lighting a torch at the 56th Israeli Independence Day ceremony on Mount Herzl.
-He and Maccabi Tel Aviv were the first non-U.S. basketball team to be honored at the Naismith Basketball Hall of Fame, in a special exhibition in 2008.
+His team Maccabi Tel Aviv was the first non-U.S. basketball team to be honored at the Naismith Basketball Hall of Fame, in a special exhibition in 2008.
+In 2025 he was awarded the President’s Global Leadership Award from the International Jewish Sports Hall of Fame.

-In Israel, Brody is widely recognized as a revered national hero, icon, and legend.
-He is a superstar, on a level similar to that of Michael Jordan in the United States.
-Some people view him as the greatest and most famous athlete to have ever represented Israel.
+In Israel, Brody is renown as a national hero.
+He is compared with similarity to that of Michael Jordan in the United States.
+Some people view him as a renown athlete to have ever represented Israel.
 As Israel's first modern-day sports hero, he is a symbol of all the young country's achievements, and not only its successes in basketball.
 He is known by the nicknames: "Mr. Basketball", and "The man who put Israel on the Map".